amperity/amperity-docs/amperity_datagrid/source/destination_meta_ads_manager.rst

        .. important:: The number of rows that results from the query will not be the same as the number of events that are uploaded to |destination-name|.

-          This is because itemized transactions within the query are grouped by **Order ID** as the data is sent to |destination-name|.
+          This is because transactions within the query are grouped by **Order ID** as the data is sent to |destination-name|.

           Grouping by **Order ID** ensures that individual events are combined to describe a complete transaction.